Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Data

 \subsection{Simulating incompleteness in boxes}

 Based on the \patchy{} boxes we create incomplete data via random downsampling of the complete point distribution.
 There are three downsampling schemes: uniform, angular and radial.
-The respective data sets are dubbed \patchy{}-U, \patchy{}-NUA and \patchy{}-NUR.
-To avoid confusion, we will refer to the full \patchy{} boxes (without downsampling) as \patchy{}-F.
+The respective data sets are dubbed \patchy{}-U, \patchy{}-A and \patchy{}-R. To avoid confusion, we will refer to the full \patchy{} boxes (without downsampling) as \patchy{}-F.

+In Table \ref{tab:labels} we summarise the galaxy data samples used and generated for this study as well as the downsampling methods devised to generate them.